sanjaydp/coding-projects/README.md

 ## 3. Advanced Multi-Agent Predator-Prey Simulation with DQN
 - Multi-agent system using Deep Q-Learning (DQN) with communication, flocking, and adaptive prey behavior.

-✅ Why SARSA?
-SARSA considers the next action in the update equation, leading to more stable learning.
-SARSA handles stochastic environments better than Q-Learning.

 ✅ Why DQN?
 Handle larger state-action spaces using neural networks.
 Handle continuous state spaces better than tabular methods.